-In general, the Company's primary objectives in establishing executive compensation are: (i) ensuring that the interests of shareholders and the Company's management are properly aligned; (ii) long-term growth pursuit by management; (iii) recruitment of top-quality management; (iv) stimulation of both entrepreneurial and team objectives by management; and (v) retaining high-quality managers in a competitive compensation market.
-Because a stock is usually priced at a multiple of a company's earnings, the Committee believes that stock-based compensation stimulates managers to maximize corporate earnings and, therefore, the Company's stock price.
-THE COMMITTEE BELIEVES THAT THIS PHILOSOPHY LED TO THE COMPANY'S 112% SHARE PRICE INCREASE IN 1995 AND THE 46% AND 88% EARNINGS INCREASES IN 1995 AND 1994, RESPECTIVELY.
+In general, the Company's primary objectives in establishing executive compensation are: (i) incentivizing management to improve earnings and maximize shareholder value; (ii) ensuring that the interests of shareholders and the Company's management are properly aligned; (iii) long-term growth pursuit by management; (iv) recruitment of top-quality management; (v) stimulation of both entrepreneurial and team objectives by management; and (vi) obtaining and retaining high-quality managers in a competitive compensation market.
+Because a common stock security is usually priced at a multiple of a company's earnings, the Committee believes that stock-based compensation stimulates managers to maximize the Company's stock price by increasing earnings.
+THE COMMITTEE BELIEVES THAT THIS PHILOSOPHY LED TO THE COMPANY'S 62% SHARE PRICE INCREASE IN FISCAL 1996, ITS 112% SHARE PRICE INCREASE IN FISCAL 1995 AND THE 267%, 46% AND 88% EARNINGS INCREASES IN FISCAL 1996, 1995 AND 1994, RESPECTIVELY.

 Historically, the Company has refrained from paying large base cash compensation and has paid cash bonuses only upon quantitative earnings improvements.
 Stock options have allowed the Company to limit its cash compensation risk by granting such options which are not charged to the Company's income and which yield gains for officers only upon the Company's success.
+The Committee also felt it appropriate to pay one-time extra cash compensation to certain executives to reward their efforts which resulted in the highly successful development and sale of the Company's former MediTek Health Corporation subsidiary.